Donations and long term loans

 Further information: Collections Department, MNCARS (e- mail: firstname.lastname@example.org)

-Of particular importance among the long-term loans achieved through collaborative agreements are those of the Val del Omar Archive, who loaned the majority of the production and materials used by the artist in his experimentation, and that of the Fundación Palazuelo and the one from the ICO collection, with sculpture works by Juan Gris, Oscar Domínguez, Chillida, Martín Chirino and Juan Muñoz.
+Of particular importance among the long-term loans achieved through collaborative agreements are those of the Val del Omar Archive, who loaned the majority of the production and materials used by the artist in his experimentation, that of the Fundación Palazuelo and the one from the ICO collection, with sculpture works by Juan Gris, Oscar Domínguez, Chillida, Martín Chirino and Juan Muñoz.

 Deposits acquired through the generosity of private collectors include the exceptional loan of 35 Latin American works from the Patricia Phelps de Cisneros collection, the José María Lafuente collection, the group of works from the Javier Lacruz collection, the Lettrism collection leant by François and Mady Letaillieur and the group of Sonia Delaunay works loaned by Pedro and Ary Altamiranda de Panamá.

 Collaboration by artists’ families, the keepers of the artists’ bequests, is considered of paramount importance.
 Examples are the loan of exceptional groups of works by artists such as Oskar Schlemmer, André Masson, Luis Quintanilla, Ángeles Santos Torroella, Manolo Millares and Leon Golub, among others.